 b) not all studies reported on all the outcomes (so really, less than 22 for some outcomes)

 Why might we care about this?
-Well, as the “fish in the sea” saying goes, when you have less fish in the sea, you’re kinda stuck with whatchya got.
+Well, like the “fish in the sea” saying goes, when you have less fish in the sea, you’re kinda stuck with whatchya got.
 But maybe we just need to start adding more fish here?🐟🐠🐡

 c) statistical significance may 🙅♀️NOT🙅♀️ equal clinical significance

-And the MOST important thing in my opinion to remember while not only reading the article, but also while working in acute/ICU floors is:
+And the MOST important thing, in my opinion, to remember while not only reading the article but also while working in acute/ICU floors is:

 There are SO MANY THINGS GOING ON MEDICALLY HERE!!!!